israelboudoux/cryptography-playground/README.md

 Probably bugs are around.
 Let me know by raising an issue!

 # Diffie-Hellman Key Exchange (DHKE)
-This is one of the most used protocol for exchanging keys today.
+This is one of the most used protocol for exchanging keys...

 # Elliptic Curve Cryptography (ECC + ECDSA)